LuqiPan/LuqiPan.github.io/_posts/logic-for-hackers/2014-02-02-note-logic.md

 The concepts underneath Alloy shares a lot in common with relation calculus(in Database)

 But the set in Alloy is strictly mathematical set(eg: no duplicates).
 Whilst the selection operation in SQL does retrieve duplicate result, for the simple reason that de-duplicate is too time-consuming.

+***

+###Notes during asgn0

+- The order or all and some matters

+###Feb 5 Class

+- When modeling things, don't create the model as you think or imagine, but model exactly as the real system.
+Or you are verifying the wrong model.
+- Eg: some course system may be synced, but some are not.
+Don't model it as you like, but model it exactly as the real system.
+- At the start of modeling, use as few variables as you can: you can always add more when you need it.
+- To test a pred, you need to write another pred and put it in assertion.**(question: how)**